teamhanko/hanko/backend/docs/Config.md

 session:
   ## lifespan ##
   #
-  # Sets how long a session JWT is valid.
+  # How long a session JWT is valid.
   #
   # Default value: 1h
   #